rabinniroula/esp32-websocket-server/README.md

-ESP32 webserver with websocket functionality.
+ESP32 webserver with websocket functionality with SPIFFS.